-Strategies Projects Location Target Set Objective Cost Estimate Budget Funder indicating all the graves in the existing and newly developed cemeteries by 2010/2011 STRATEGY B: PROJECT 8.2 All wards / villages in Moshaweng How many?
-To upgrade existing cemeteries with quality ??? ??? ???
-(New Services) Development of new cemeteries iii woshaweng services (access roads, water and Develop new cemeteries, with a proper registrar according to legislation.
-To develop new cemeteries in 2010/2011 sanitation) PROJECT 8.3 Registration of graves To develop one register for Moshaweng Municipality indicating all the graves in the existing and newly developed cemeteries by 2010/2011
+Strategies Projects Location Target Set Objective Cost Estimate Budget Funder Ward 11 Gammatlhoro Gamatolong PROJECT 8.3 - camananang Registration of graves To develop one register for Moshaweng Municipality indicating all the graves in the existing and newly developed cemeteries by 2010/2011 STRATEGY B: PROJECT 8.2 All wards / villages How many?
+To upgrade existing - - - (New Services) Development of new cemeteries in Moshaweng cemeteries with quality services (access roads, water and Develop new cemeteries, with a proper registrar according to legislation.
+To develop new cemeteries in 2010/2011 sanitation) PROJECT 8.3 Registration of graves To develop one register for Moshaweng Municipality indicating all the graves in the existing and newly developed cemeteries by